-- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore "\". - The ICC profile is not appended.
-Refer to explanations about the ICC profile in the EOS Software Instruction Manuals Disk (p.413).
+- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore " ". - The ICC profile is not appended.
+Refer to explanations about the ICC profile in the Software Instruction Manual (p.412) on the CD-ROM.